spyder-ide/spyder-docs/doc/faq.rst

 .. dropdown:: Q: How do I install Python packages to use within Spyder if I installed Spyder with Conda?
    :name: using-install-packages

-   The first approach for installing a package should be using conda.
+   The first approach for installing a package should be using Conda.
-   In your system terminal (or Anaconda Prompt on Windows), type:
+   In your system terminal (Anaconda Prompt on Windows), activate the Conda environment you want to use with Spyder (you should **not** install packages into the Anaconda ``base`` environment, as you may break Anaconda and force a reinstall).
+   Then, type:

    .. code-block:: bash

-      conda install <PACKAGE-NAME>
+      conda install -c conda-forge <PACKAGE-NAME>

    If your installation is not successful, follow steps 3 through 5 of Part 2 in our video on solving and avoiding problems with pip, Conda and Conda-Forge.